-NCES initiated this special study in an effort to link the National Assessment of Educational Progress (NAEP) scale to the Trends in International Mathematics and Science Study (TIMSS) scale so that states could compare the performance of their students with that of students in other countries.
-The study was conducted in 2011 with eighth-grade students in all 52 states/jurisdictions that participated in the NAEP mathematics and science assessments.
-Read more about TIMSS.
+The National Center for Education Statistics (NCES) initiated this special study in an effort to link the National Assessment of Educational Progress (NAEP) scale to the Trends in International Mathematics and Science Study (TIMSS) scale so that states could compare the performance and academic achievement of American students with that of students in other countries.

-NCES coordinated efforts across the NAEP and TIMSS assessment programs to conduct the 2011 NAEP-TIMSS linking study.
-The National Assessment Governing Board and NCES modified the NAEP assessment schedule so that eighth-graders in all 50 states, the District of Columbia, and the Department of Defense schools (referred to as "states" or U.S. states) could be assessed in mathematics and science in 2011.
+The NAEP assessment schedule was modified so that eighth-graders in all 50 states, the District of Columbia, and the Department of Defense schools (referred to as "states" or U.S. states) could be assessed in mathematics and science in 2011.

 The NAEP-TIMSS linking study used states' NAEP scores to predict performance on TIMSS.
-Nine states participated in 2011 TIMSS at the state level.
-In the linking study, their actual TIMSS scores were used to validate their predicted results.
+Nine states participated in the 2011 TIMSS at the state level.
+In the linking study, the actual TIMSS scores from those states were used to validate their predicted results.

 Massachusetts and Vermont scored higher in science than 43 of the 47 participating education systems, while the District of Columbia scored higher than 14 education systems.